gsw18g/Katabasis/Iteration2/ProgressReport.md

   - Progress Report: Sections 5, 6
   - Requirements and Design Document: Section 5
   - Implementation and Testing Document: Section 2
-  - Source Code:
+  - Source Code: Created a new backgroud in photoshop for the second level along with a new parallax script to allow 5 layers of movement, also composed an original song for the title screen using Logic Pro (can be found in the folder titled 'Alex', titled 'Orpheus' Lament').
-  - Video:
+  - Video: Gave a general overview of the project.

 - Gavin Williams
   - Progress Report: Section 5